Historic Bemis, Tennessee

 BEMIS HERITAGE DAY 2021

-Bemis Heritage Day will be held on Saturday, May 15, 2021, at the Bemis Mill Village Museum which was built in 1921-1922 as the Bemis Auditorium.
-The centennial celebration will begin to honor this beautiful building located at 2 North Missouri Street in Jackson, TN (formerly Bemis, TN).
+Bemis Heritage Day was held on Saturday, May 15, 2021, at the Bemis Mill Village Museum which was built in 1921-1922 as the Bemis Auditorium.
+The centennial celebration has begun to honor this beautiful building located at 2 North Missouri Street in Jackson, TN (formerly Bemis, TN).

-Museum doors will open at 10:00 a.m. with free admission.
-Browse the museum to visit with friends and to view artifacts and vintage photos.
-Visit the museum’s Company Store to purchase our cookbook, coloring book, keepsake hand-held fan, historical ornaments, baseball caps (Historic Bemis and Chat ‘N Chew), DVDs of vintage photos, and other items listed on our website.
+Museum doors opened at 10:00 a.m. with free admission.
+Visitors browsed the museum to visit with friends and to view artifacts and vintage photos.
+The museum’s Company Store had a successful day with visitors purchasing our cookbook, coloring book, keepsake hand-held fan, historical ornaments, baseball caps (Historic Bemis and Chat ‘N Chew), DVDs of vintage photos, and other items listed on our website.

-May 15 is Armed Forces Day; and at 10:30 a.m., there will be a dedication of the new flagpole and flag of the United States in memory and honor of all United States veterans at the Bemis Mill Memorial Park located at 7 A Street which is a short walk across the street from the museum.
+May 15 was Armed Forces Day; and at 10:30 a.m., there was a dedication of the new flagpole and flag of the United States in memory and honor of all United States veterans at the Bemis Mill Memorial Park located at 7 A Street which is a short walk across the street from the museum.

-From 10:30 a.m. until 2:00 p.m., Bobby McAlexander will display his very impressive and detailed ceramic replica of the Chat ‘N Chew, a well-known hangout, that was located beside South Side High School on South Highland Avenue from 1958 until 1972.
+From 10:30 a.m. until 2:00 p.m., Bobby McAlexander displayed his very impressive and detailed ceramic replica of the Chat ‘N Chew, a well-known hangout, that was located beside South Side High School on South Highland Avenue from 1958 until 1978.
 Chat ‘N Chew’s address was listed as 1624 Bemis Highway in the “Jackson City Directory 1960.”

-Lunch will be available under the tent on the front lawn of the museum from 11:00 a.m. until 12:30 p.m. (or until sold out) with delicious barbecue plates for $8 per plate.
-Enjoy live music from the 1950s, 1960s, and 1970s performed by Willi X Evans, Newt Russ Hall, Steve Patterson, Tony McCaslin, and Rocky Perkins.
+Barbecue plate lunches were enjoyed under the tents on the front lawn of the museum beginning at 11:00 a.m.
+The Bemis Boogie Blues Band provided lively music from the 1950s, 1960s, and 1970s performed by Willi X Evans, Newt Russ Hall, Steve Patterson, Tony McCaslin, and Bobby Cleary.

-Memories of the Chat ‘N Chew will be shared in the museum from 1:00 to 2:00 p.m.
-Attendees will be invited to share their memories which will be led by Sandra Morgan Williams who received a $25 savings bond in 1958 for submitting the winning entry to name the drive-in restaurant.
+Memories of the Chat ‘N Chew were shared in the museum from 1:00 to 2:00 p.m. and were led by Sandra Morgan Williams who received a $25 savings bond in 1958 for submitting the winning entry to name the drive-in restaurant.

-Children will enjoy the splash pad at the Bemis Mill Memorial Park and the playground at the Stella Duncan Park of Bemis on South Missouri Street.
-Games will also be available at the museum for children and the young at heart.
-Get ready for a game of washers, cornhole, and other fun games.
+The splash pad at the Bemis Mill Memorial Park and the playground at the Stella Duncan Park of Bemis on South Missouri Street were open for the children.
+Games were enjoyed at the museum for children and the young at heart.
+The staff from Jackson’s Recreation & Parks Department assisted with games of washers, corn hole, and horse shoes along with craft activities for the children.

 Like our Facebook page: The Bemis Museum.